Updated: January 30, 2026

 There are countless gas water heaters to choose from, with different brands, storage capacities, GPM ratings, upfront costs, and efficiency levels all complicating the decision.
 Here are a few key things to prioritize when deciding which unit is a good fit for your home:

-Capacity based on demand: One of the first things you should consider is the capacity you need.
-It’s best to have your professional determine your ideal water heater size, but be sure to consider the following, too
+Capacity based on demand: It’s best to have your professional determine your ideal water heater size, but be sure to consider the following:

-Energy efficiency: You should also carefully consider the efficiency of your unit, as water heaters with a higher efficiency rating will use less energy to provide a similar result, leading to lower running costs over time.
-Look for ENERGY STAR-certified products, and pay attention to Energy Factor (EF) and Uniform Energy Factor (UEF) ratings to get a sense of how different models compare.
+Energy efficiency: Water heaters with a higher efficiency rating will use less energy to provide a similar result, leading to lower running costs over time.
+Look for ENERGY STAR-certified products, and pay attention to Energy Factor (EF) and Uniform Energy Factor (UEF) ratings.

-Smart features: Many modern homeowners look for smart features in their appliances, and some high-end water heaters boast some impressive options.
-These include adaptive heating to provide maximum comfort at lower costs based on expected demand, smart leak detection, automatic shut-off for safety, remote monitoring, and even vacation or eco modes, which reduce consumption during periods of low demand.
+Smart features: These include adaptive heating to provide maximum comfort at lower costs, smart leak detection, automatic shut-off for safety, remote monitoring, and even vacation or eco modes.

-Local climate and groundwater temperature: Finally, you should consider the climate in your area and how the groundwater temperature can influence your hot water needs.
+Local climate and groundwater temperature: Consider the climate in your area and how the groundwater temperature can influence your hot water needs.
 In extremely cold climates, your pro may suggest upsizing your water heater to ensure your unit meets demands, and you may be able to get away with a smaller-than-average unit in hotter climates.

 Gas Water Heater Maintenance